-I met Naziya on the banks of the swift flowing Ganges at Haridwar.
+I met Naziya on the banks of the swift-flowing Ganges at Haridwar.
 She was a young village belle, who had run away from home to marry a Hindu man from Haridwar and her orthodox Muslim family had considered her as dead.
 Naziya must have been 16 or 17 years old when I met her.
-Fresh faced, chatty with adolescent innocence still clinging to her, she was the perfect child woman and her simple minded questions carried the dignity of a married lady.
-She had no sense of privacy, was quintessentially rural India intrusive and opened up her heart and life (love) story to my newly acquaintanced ears.
-Blushing at every mention of her husband‘s name, Naziya became the epitome of Haridwar for me and let, me tell you our story, before the religious righteous bay for blood at my “sacrilege”.
+Fresh-faced, chatty with adolescent innocence still clinging to her, she was the perfect child woman and her simple-minded questions carried the dignity of a married lady.
+She had no sense of privacy, was quintessentially rural India intrusive, and opened up her heart and life (love) story to my newly acquaintanced ears.
+Blushing at every mention of her husband‘s name, Naziya became the epitome of Haridwar for me, and let, I tell you our story, before the religious righteous bay for blood at my “sacrilege”.

-I bumped into her, while wandering along the stepped bathing ghats of Haridwar and she was very pleased to pose for my camera.
-A naturally curious girl, she peppered me with unabashed questions about my camera, photography, family, hometown, profession, marital status and by the time, I introduced her to my partner, we were firm friends.
-It was still early evening, when we sat chatting by the river and she talked nineteen to a dozen.
-Naziya reminisced of her parents, her friends and family, who had become strangers to her and I felt a deep tenderness for this lonely little girl.
-Her Hindu husband‘s family considering her as an outcast, refused to acknowledge her existence and she spent her days being stuck in a bubble of loneliness.
-At having got our attention, words poured from her faster than the Ganges and all around us, Haridwar buzzed in a holy hectic pace.
+I bumped into her while wandering along the stepped bathing ghats of Haridwar and she was very pleased to pose for my camera.
+A naturally curious girl, she peppered me with unabashed questions about my camera, photography, family, hometown, profession, and marital status, and by the time, I introduced her to my partner, we were firm friends.
+It was still early evening when we sat chatting by the river and she talked nineteen to a dozen.
+Naziya reminisced of her parents, her friends, and family, who had become strangers to her and I felt a deep tenderness for this lonely little girl.
+Her Hindu husband‘s family considering her an outcast refused to acknowledge her existence and she spent her days being stuck in a bubble of loneliness.
+At having gotten our attention, words poured from her faster than the Ganges, and all around us, Haridwar buzzed at a holy hectic pace.

-She walked with us, as we meandered past flower sellers, immobile holy cows, busy temples and pestering beggars.
-Temples lined our walk, and at every regular interval, there were shops selling religious paraphanelia, vegetarian hole in the wall eateries, pushy priests haggling with cowering devotees and grim faced ashrams and dharamshalas (religious inns).
-Fast paced motion swirled around us and Haridwar‘s intense monetary value numbed us speechless.
-Money seemed to change hands faster than breathing there and from dropping offerings at temples, giving alms to beggars, paying for religious services, flowers, incense etc, the air was filled with tinkling (and scrapping) of cash.
-This intense combination of fast paced action and commercialism, made me quite dizzy and we went back to the ghat for some respite.
+She walked with us, as we meandered past flower sellers, immobile holy cows, busy temples, and pestering beggars.
+Temples lined our walk, and at every regular interval, there were shops selling religious paraphernalia, vegetarian hole-in-the-wall eateries, pushy priests haggling with cowering devotees, and grim-faced ashrams and dharamshalas (religious inns).
+Fast-paced motion swirled around us and Haridwar‘s intense monetary value numbed us speechless.
+Money seemed to change hands faster than breathing there and from dropping offerings at temples, giving alms to beggars, paying for religious services, flowers, incense, etc, the air was filled with tinkling (and scrapping) of cash.
+This intense combination of fast-paced action and commercialism made me quite dizzy and we went back to the ghat for some respite.

-At the river bank, the gushing noise of the fast flowing Ganges drowned out the din of Haridwar and in my eyes, the city seemed to have rubbed off some of its ruthlessness on her.
-The young, “freshly emerging from the mountains” Ganges rushed past in an aggressively powerful flow and bathing pilgrims firmly held on to safety chains which were secured to the concrete banks.
-We sat there, until a dull sunset heralded the beginning of dusk and watched in awe, as Haridwar‘s pace quickened into a chaotic clock work scramble.
+At the river bank, the gushing noise of the fast-flowing Ganges drowned out the din of Haridwar and in my eyes, the city seemed to have rubbed off some of its ruthlessness on her.
+The young, “freshly emerging from the mountains” Ganges rushed past in an aggressively powerful flow, and bathing pilgrims firmly held on to safety chains that were secured to the concrete banks.
+We sat there until a dull sunset heralded the beginning of dusk and watched in awe, as Haridwar‘s pace quickened into a chaotic clockwork scramble.
 Late pilgrims rushed through their religious duties with worried frowns and the ghat started gearing up for the famous Har-ki-Pauri evening prayers.
 Much popular with pilgrims and tourists alike, the Har-ki-Pauri prayers were Naziya‘s favourite thing to do and she watched it every day, without fail.

 She grabbed three spots on the first step of the bathing ghat and at her insistence, we bought floral baskets to offer to the river.
-All around us, the deepening dusk brought hordes of people and they filled up all the seats on the ghats, the bridge, temple roofs and every accessible parapet.
-Soon, the banks on both sides became sea of human heads and the river got dotted with flowers and lamps.
+All around us, the deepening dusk brought hordes of people and they filled up all the seats on the ghats, the bridge, temple roofs, and every accessible parapet.
+Soon, the banks on both sides became a sea of human heads and the river got dotted with flowers and lamps.
 A few last remaining priests at work hunted for devotees along the river and pilgrims sang hymns in groups.
-A strange electric tension crackled in the dusky Haridwar air and anticipation was as high strung as raw silk.
-The Har-ki-Pauri prayers started with tolling of temple bells, prayers and offerings to the Ganges and it was a mesmerising performance.
-Moving hymns, offerings of coloured powder, flowers, lamps and blazing torches nearly hypnotised the audience and I, too felt deep stirrings of spirituality at the pit of my soul.
+A strange electric tension crackled in the dusky Haridwar air and anticipation was as high-strung as raw silk.
+The Har-ki-Pauri prayers started with the tolling of temple bells, prayers, and offerings to the Ganges and it was a mesmerizing performance.
+Moving hymns, offerings of coloured powder, flowers, lamps, and blazing torches nearly hypnotized the audience and I too felt deep stirrings of spirituality in the pit of my soul.